 - the hardness of the beard hairs;

-When should you stop using the razor blade?
+When should you stop using the blade?

 - Timor: 3